EDUCBA Logo

 Fundamental-analysis-vs-Technical-analysis

 Fundamental analysis can be defined as a study concerned with the factors that possibly impact the stock prices of an organization in the future.
-Fundamental Analysis vs Technical Analysis in this, the factors scrutinized in the fundamental analysis are financial statements, industry, management processes, and so on.
-Fundamental analysis is relevant for investments that are held for a longer duration of time.
-Fundamental analysis is concerned with the previous as well as current data.
-The objective of fundamental analysis is to identify an organization’s intrinsic value to find out if a particular stock is over-priced or under-priced.
+Fundamental Analysis vs Technical Analysis scrutinizes the factors in the fundamental analysis: financial statements, industry, management processes, etc. This type of analysis is relevant for investments that are for a longer duration of time.
+It is concerned with the previous as well as current data.
+Therefore, the fundamental analysis aims to identify an organization’s intrinsic value to determine if a particular stock is overpriced or underpriced.

 Below are the Top 12 comparisons between Fundamental Analysis vs Technical Analysis: